aidangarske/wolfssh/README.md

     $ ./examples/echoserver/echoserver

-From another terminal run the client with the keyblob:
+From another terminal run the client with the keyblob.
+You must specify which key type to use:

+Using primary endorsement key (recommened)
+    $ ./examples/client/client -i ../wolfTPM/keyblob.bin -u hansel -s pk

+Using storage root key
-    $ ./examples/client/client -i ../wolfTPM/keyblob.bin -u hansel
+    $ ./examples/client/client -i ../wolfTPM/keyblob.bin -u hansel -s srk

 For debuging run server like above then: